Forensic Nursing Programs

 10. Duquesne University

 Duquesne University’s MSN in Forensic Nursing comes from the university’s top-ranked School of Nursing.
 Forensic nurses serve as a liaison between the fields of medicine and law in a number of fascinating ways.
-Coursework for the forensic nurse program drills down on advanced studies of the science of forensics and opens career opportunities across a variety of health-care related sectors.
+Coursework for the forensic nurse program drills down on advanced studies of the science of forensics and opens career opportunities across a variety of health-care-related sectors.

 Duquesne University is a private Catholic university that was established in 1878.
 Its 50-acre urban campus in Pittsburgh is home to more than 10,000 students.
 Duquesne University is the only Spiritan institution of higher learning across the globe.
 Duquesne University’s School of Nursing is recognized as a top-tier graduate nursing school, including on-campus and online programs, by U.S. News & World Report.

 There is training specific to forensic nursing which focuses on evidence handling and collection, particularly fiber, hair, and fluid for testing.
-Typically, nursing requirements include real world experience in hospitals or other settings.
+Typically, nursing requirements include real-world experience in hospitals or other settings.
 A preferable forensic nursing certificate programs are from the Forensic Nursing Certification Board (FNCB).
 After passing the Sexual Assault Nurse Examiner for Adults and Adolescents exam, or the Sexual Assault Examiner for Pediatrics exam, students can be FNCB certified.

-What Kinds of Forensic Nurse Jobs are There?
+What Kinds of Forensic Nurse Jobs Are There?

-An autopsy nurse, or a nurse coroner is often the one who is on call to come to a crime scene.
+An autopsy nurse or a nurse coroner is often the one who is on call to come to a crime scene.
 A full forensic nurse job description would include being the one to pronounce the person dead and arrange for the body to go to the morgue.
 They may work with others to collect evidence, samples, pictures, and paper records.
 They may also take notes on what they see, such as trauma or illness.
 Nurse investigators take samples of tissue or blood for analysis.
 They may even do legal nursing and appear in court to testify as to who is responsible for the death.

-A forensic psychiatric nurse typically works in a correctional or mental health facility with individuals convicted of violent crimes, or have psychological disorders.
+A forensic psychiatric nurse typically works in a correctional or mental health facility with individuals convicted of violent crimes, or who have psychological disorders.
 A forensic nurse in public health nursing is someone who works to promote good health and healthy choices using their education and experience from the social and public health issues that arise in nursing.

 How Much is a Forensic Nurse Salary?

-According to the Bureau of Labor Statistics (BLS), forensic nurse salary ranged from $47,120 to $102,990 based on experience, employer, and years of education.
+According to the Bureau of Labor Statistics (BLS), forensic nurse salaries ranged from $47,120 to $102,990 based on experience, employer, and years of education.
 The average salary was $68,450, which comes out to about $32.91 per hour.
-BLS claims that these types of jobs will grow about 16% through 2024, which equals approximately 439,300 new jobs.
+BLS claims that these types of jobs will grow about 16% through 2031, which equals approximately 439,300 new jobs.
 This is true for nurse coroner salary and nurse coroner death investigator salary.
 This field is growing much faster than many other fields, proving that forensic nursing has a lot of growth potential for those that are interested.

-The forensic nurse requires highly specialized school and training, which is the reason why their salary is more considerable than a clinical nurse.
+Forensic nurse requires highly specialized school and training, which is the reason why their salary is more considerable than a clinical nurse.
 A forensic nurse must have entered one of the forensic nursing certificate programs, taken continuing education forensic nursing courses, received undergraduate electives, received a graduate forensic nursing degree, in addition to having already obtained a Bachelor of Nursing degree.

 Related: